 Abstract

 Medical educators are recognizing that social accountability is a tenet of Canadian medical education, yet it is a difficult concept to teach didactically.
-Accumulating evidence supports the introduction of social accountability into the medical education through community involvement.
+Accumulating evidence supports the integration of social accountability into the medical curriculum through community involvement.
 Fortunately, the University of British Columbia medical school enables students to pursue community learning as part of its curriculum, and we, five medical students, benefited from this opportunity.
-This article will discuss the importance of teaching social accountability through community-based learning and our personal experience with Vancouver’s Downtown Eastside.
+This review and commentary will promote the importance of teaching social accountability in medical schools through community-based learning based on available literature and our personal experience with Vancouver’s Downtown Eastside (DTES).

 Article

 The World Health Organization (WHO) defines the social accountability of medical schools as “the obligation to direct their education, research and service activities towards addressing the priority health concerns of the community, region, and/or nation they have a mandate to serve” [1].
 Moreover, the Association of Faculties of Medicine of Canada has established social accountability as a fundamental value of Canadian medical schools and, in turn, physicians [2].
 In 2010, 130 organizations and individuals who are leaders in medical education, accreditation, and social accountability conferred and developed the Global Consensus for Social Accountability of Medical Schools which provides ten strategies for medical schools to become socially accountable [3].
+The CanMEDS framework is designed by the Royal College of Physicians and Surgeons of Canada to establish standards of physicians to adequately meet the health care needs of their patients, and the role of Health Advocate integrates social accountability: “Physicians are accountable to society and recognize their duty to contribute to efforts to improve the health and well-being of their patients, their communities, and the broader populations they serve” [4].
 Medial schools are embracing the importance of social accountability, but it is necessary to find an effective method of conveying this value to students.
-Unfortunately, many students start medical school with “altruistic motives, including working with underserved populations” but lose these valuesbefore finishing medical school and starting practice; howeverducational modules incorporating community experiences into the curriculum may encourage students to retain these values and provide healthcare for underserviced communities [4].
+Many students start medical school with “altruistic motives, including working with underserved populations” but unfortunately do not prioritize these values after finishing medical school and before starting practice [5].
+Educational modules incorporating community experiences into the curriculum may encourage students to retain these values and lead to healthcare for underserviced communities [6].
 Social accountability is a central component of health care professions, and it may be integrated into medical education through community-based learning.